 Embracing the singer-songwriter tradition of icons Paul Simon, Jackson Browne and Paul Kelly, his writing displays a distinct melodicism and wordplay.
 Further drawing on the canvas that alt-country offered through artists such as Wilco, Gillian Welch and Ryan Adams, he finds himself tangled somewhere within the strings that tie folk and country with melodic pop.
 In recent years, the broad umbrella of Americana has embraced his work.

 Lyons’ debut album Relics showcases the work of an artist who has quietly refined his craft.
-In an era where music listening is fragmented by digital streaming, Lyons delves deep into the tradition of the album as an artwork, stringing his reflective narratives together through its running themes of loss, faltered hope and wistful longing.
-Each song echoes feelings of helplessness and despondency with sincerity and compassion, ranging from bare acoustic to full band pieces evoking 1970s country tinged West Coast moods.
-Recorded between his home studio and Church Street Studios, it was mixed by Emmy Award winning producer Sean Carey.
+In an era where music listening is fragmented by digital streaming, Lyons delves deep into the tradition of the album as an artwork, stringing his reflective narratives together through its running themes of loss, faltered hope, and wistful longing.
+Drawing upon the uncertainties experienced during 2020, each song captures a sense of helplessness and despondency with both sincerity and compassion, ranging from bare acoustic to full band pieces that echo a 1970s country-tinged sound.
+Recorded between his home studio and Church Street Studios in Sydney, it was mixed by Emmy Award winning producer Sean Carey.

-Lyons has shared the stage with the likes of Jon Auer (Posies/Big Star), Christine Anu, Youth Group & Matthew Barber (Canada).
+Matthew James Lyons has shared the stage with the likes of Jon Auer (Posies/Big Star), Christine Anu, Youth Group & Matthew Barber (Canada).
 He was included on the Sydney Blues & Roots Festival list of artists in 2012.
 He was a semi-finalist in the Unsigned Only Songwriting Competition in 2018.
-‘Take Me Out Tonight’ from his 2016 EP Everything That Was received airplay on Triple j.
+‘Take Me Out Tonight’ from his 2016 EP Everything That Was received airplay on Triple J.

 Relics is released through all streaming platforms on February 19, 2021.